serverless/dashboard/docs/guides/aws-credentials.md

 # Setup a local AWS Access Key

-If you have not used framework to deploy before, you'll need to configure AWS credentials. {ou can follow along with the onboarding prompts or do the
+If you have not used framework to deploy before, you'll need to configure AWS credentials.
+You can follow along with the onboarding prompts or do the
 following:

 1. [Create an AWS access key](https://www.youtube.com/watch?v=KngM5bfpttA)